Provider implementation

 1. Copy your production client ID and client secret.

 2. Request an authorization token by pasting the following code into a terminal.
-Replace the {curly brackets} and any text inside them with the appropriate value.

 curl --location 'https://gateway.1up.health/auth/realms/dev-portal/protocol/openid-connect/token' \